 Mandolin Bridge, Mandolin Bridges

-A “standard bridge” comes with a standard base (gapped), flat saddle and nickel thumbwheels.
+You will first order a “Standard Bridge”.
+This comes with a standard base (gapped), flat saddle, and nickel thumbwheels.
 If that’s the bridge desired, just click “Add to Cart”.
 If you want any of the other options, simply choose from the dropdown menus.

 To learn more about how to choose mandolin bridge options, please read our Mandolin Bridge FAQ, click here.